ccorp2002/Movecraft-CE-Untethered/README.md

 >
 ### How To setup the development environment:
 - Compile yourself a copy of PaperMC for each of the MC Versions this supports.
-- You will need `1.20.4, 1.21.1, 1.21.3` at the time of writing this.
+- You will need `1.20.4, 1.21.1, 1.21.3, 1.21.4` at the time of writing this.
 - This can take a while, and be confusing.
 Suggest checking the Readme-section for of PaperMC over here [PaperMC](https://github.com/PaperMC/Paper)

-Once you have put your compiled "server-<\version>" jars in the `libs` folder, run the following to build Movecraft through the `maven` build tool.
+Once you have put your compiled "`server-<version>.jar`" jars in the `libs` folder, run the following to build Movecraft through the `maven` build tool.

+An Alternative to the above method, is to run a PaperMC Server for around 15-30 seconds.
+Once this is done, copy the appropriate jars out of `YourServerFolder/versions/(1.21.1/1.21.3/...)`, into `libs` and rename the jars to "`server-<version>.jar`".
 ```
 mvn clean install
 ```
-Compiled jars can be found in the `/target` directory.
+A Compiled `Movecraft.jar` can be found in the `/target` directory.